-As if health insurance couldn’t get any more complicated, there are three different types of plans to choose from — EPO, HMO, & PPO.
+As if medical insurance in Florida couldn’t get any more complicated, there are three different types of plans to choose from — EPO, HMO, & PPO.
 The question is, which one is the right plan for you?

 Health Maintenance Organization (HMO): A Budget-Friendly Plan

 HMO (Health Maintenance Organization) individual plans are another type of health insurance plan available in Florida for individuals seeking coverage.
 These plans typically have lower monthly premiums compared to PPO (Preferred Provider Organization) plans, but offer less flexibility in terms of choosing a healthcare provider.

 Under an HMO plan, policyholders are typically required to choose a primary care doctor (primary care provider) who acts as their main point of contact for all medical needs.
 This doctor(primary care physician pcp) will then refer the policyholder to specialists or other healthcare providers as needed.

 Most HMO’s require referrals to seek care for out of network doctors and hospitals.

 HMO plans have a limited network of healthcare providers, and policyholders may have to pay full cost for services received outside of this network.

 The only time you can seek healthcare for out of for out of network benefits is for emergency care.
 On most ACA Health Plan types this would be considered “in-network.”